MicrosoftDocs/learn/learn-pr/azure/add-custom-domain-name-azure-active-directory/includes/2-domain-names-add.md

 If your organization already added a custom domain for a Microsoft Office 365 subscription, you likely won't need to add it to Azure AD.
 The domain is listed and available to use as the primary domain.

-If you have Microsoft Office 365 setup in a different directory from your Azure subscription or you want to use a different domain, you may need to add a custom domain to Azure AD.
+If you have Microsoft Office 365 setup in a different organization from your Azure subscription or you want to use a different domain, you may need to add a custom domain to Azure AD.

-You can add up to 900 managed domain names to your Azure AD directory.
+You can add up to 900 managed domain names to your Azure AD organization.

 ## Add a subdomain

-After you add the custom domain and it's verified, any subdomains you add, like www.proseware.com or sandbox.proseware.com, are automatically verified.
+After you add the custom domain and it's verified, any subdomains you add, like www.proseware.com or sandbox.proseware.com, are automatically verified by Azure AD.

 ## Manage DNS records